-Event Timing Establish Company financial objective(s) January of each fiscal year for current year Establish executive officer personal objectives Early in the first quarter of the fiscal year for current year Perform competitive assessment to determine how Schlumberger's compensation decisions compared to decisions made by companies included in the compensation surveys July of each fiscal year for current year Independent compensation consultant provides analysis for the Compensation Committee to evaluate executive compensation October of each year for compensation in the following fiscal year Evaluate executive performance (achievement of objectives established in previous fiscal year) and recommend compensation based on those results Results approved in January of each fiscal year for annual cash incentive compensation with respect to prior year.
+Event Timing Establish Company financial objective(s) January of each fiscal year for current year Establish executive officer pe rsonal objectives Early in the first quarter of the fiscal year for current year 1 ent to determine how Schlumberger's compensation ons made by companies included in the July of each fiscal year for current year Independent compensation co Committee to evaluate execut nsultant provides analysis for the Compensation ive compensation October of each year for compensation in the following fiscal year 1 ice (achievement of objectives established in mmend compensation based on those results Results approved in January of each fiscal year for annual cash incentive compensation with respect to prior year.
 The incentive earned in prior fiscal year is paid in February of the current fiscal year.
-Review and recommend executive base salary and determine equity-based grants January of each fiscal year for base salary for that year and for equity-based grants The Compensation Committee operates pursuant to a written charter, which is available on the Company's website at
+Review and recommend exec utive base salary and determine equity-based grants January of each fiscal year for base salary for that year and for equity-based grants